centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-domainchecker.md

 ### 1. I would like to use WHMCS whois service to check if a domain is premium or not.
 How I can use this service?

 It is not possible to get the information whether a domain is a premium or not via the WHOIS servers.
 Only a domainchecker connected to a registrar API is able to know if a domain is a premium or not.
 We are providing a High-Performance Domainchecker module that would do exactly what you need and much faster than the WHOIS.
-You can download it from the WHMCS Marketplace: https://marketplace.whmcs.com/product/1654
+You can download it from the WHMCS Marketplace [here](//marketplace.whmcs.com/product/1654)

 ### 2. Why are there search filters (`Available Only`, `No Premium`) on frontend-side that allow to change their configured settings on backend-side?